-My wife had to get a friend of hers to write a letter saying she worked for him as this was the only way we could get a privately rented property.
+My wife had to get a friend of hers to write a letter, pretending to be her employer and saying she worked for him as this was the only way we could get a privately rented property.
 The government and local charities refused to help us.
-We finally managed to get out from over the barber shop, but this was only the start of another nightmare that lasted more than 7 years.
+We finally managed to get out from over the barber shop, but this was only the start of another nightmare that lasted more than seven years.

 We finally found a place but were in sub-standard accommodation that was basically open to the environment and the winters there were very damp and cold.
 I became very ill after all that had happened to us, from not being able to find a job and from living in an environment which was not acceptable or even allowed by law.
 We should not have been forced to live like this.

 With the added stress of losing our daughter and the abuse from my wife’s parents, I had a nervous breakdown which led to severe anxiety and depression.
-I was then told by doctors that I could no longer work due to years of severe and excessive stress and abuse.
+I was then told by doctors that I could no longer work due to years of severe and excessive stress, abuse and trauma.